dianatataru/ancestryinference_workflow/README.md

 sbatch: 2016.00 SUs estimated for this job.
 sbatch: lua: Submitted job 379027

+It takes ~3 hours to run, so far.
+So if I'm running 10 samples at a time, that would be ~30 samples a day, and it would take ~10 days to do the alignment.

 ## 2. Joint filtering of genomes

 Identify reads that do not map uniquely to parental genome and exclude them.
+Input is three .sam files for each sample (one per species reference), output is three sorted.pass.unique.bam for each sample.
+All of this takes place in each samples directory in TMPDIR, total array # is 308.

 ```
 perl $path/run_samtools_to_hmm_threegenomes_v2.pl $current_job $genome1 $genome2 $genome3 $read_length $save_files $max_align $focal_chrom $rec_M_per_bp $path $quality\n